Dutch Grand Prix: Original circuit

 The town of Zandvoort is located on the North Sea coast of North Holland, close to the Dutch city of Amsterdam.
 There were minor races on a street circuit in the town in the 1930s but during the German invasion of the Netherlands a straight road was constructed through the dunes for the Germans to hold victory parades.
-The road was later connected to other roads opening access coastal defence positions.
+The road was later connected to other roads which were used to access coastal defence positions.

 After the war some of these roads were widened and linked together and a racing circuit was designed, not as legend has it by John Hugenholtz, but rather by a group of officials from the Royal Dutch Motorcycle Association, with advice from Bentley Boy Sammy Davis, who had won the Le Mans 24 Hours in 1927.
 The first race took place in 1950.
 The edition, along with the 1951 event, was held as non-championship Formula One races, with Louis Rosier winning both years.

 1952 was the year the Dutch Grand Prix was part of the third Formula One World Championship; this and the next year's races were won by Italian Alberto Ascari.
 The race was not held in 1954 due to a lack of money to hold the race, and 1955 saw yet another demonstration of Mercedes-Benz's dominance, with Argentine Juan Manuel Fangio and Briton Stirling Moss dominating the proceedings; Moss followed Fangio closely all the way.
 The 1956 and 1957 races were cancelled because of apparent lack of money, which was indirectly caused by the 1956–1957 Suez Crisis.
 The 1958 Dutch Grand Prix was won by Moss in a Vanwall.
 1959 saw Swede Jo Bonnier win his only Formula One championship event and 1960 saw Dan Gurney have an accident and a spectator was killed; the race was won by Jack Brabham in a Cooper.

 From 1963 to 1965 saw Briton Jim Clark win all three events, and 1967 saw the introduction of the Lotus 49 with its brand new Ford-Cosworth DFV engine.
 The DFV won on its debut with Clark driving; this engine became the most successful and widely used engine among private teams until 1985.
 The 1970 event saw the 49's successor, the 72, win comprehensively with Jochen Rindt behind the wheel.
 However, tragedy struck during the race: Briton Piers Courage, driving for Frank Williams, crashed heavily near the notoriously fast Tunnel Oost corner after a wheel came off and hit him on the head, which killed him.
 The car, with Courage still in it, then caught fire and burned to the ground.
 The 1971 event saw Jacky Ickx win in a Ferrari after a spirited battle with Mexican Pedro Rodriguez in a BRM in rain-soaked conditions.
 There was no 1972 race.
 It was originally on that year's calendar, but the drivers refused to race at Zandvoort, because the facilities and conditions of the circuit were out-of-date with Grand Prix racing at that time.